 Reaction to Marxism

 Marxism made people aware of the society they lived in.
 There were those who agreed with eight of his ideas but criticised two, and others supported only half of his ideas.
 This led to some criticism of the main issue that he undervalued non-economic forces and that he emphasised his beliefs on the economy at the expense of non-economic relevant issues.
 His critics thought that he failed to take into account cultural patterns and traditions.
-He was also criticised for being vague and most of his ideas were open to interpretation.
+He was also criticised for being vague and that most of his ideas were open to interpretation.

 Marxism was a particularly hard belief to apply in Russia as the nation was, in essence, an agricultural nation and Marx had based his beliefs on an industrial society such as Germany or Britain.
-Being conservative, the lack of any education and superstitions that existed in the rural areas of Russia meant that Marx’s ideas were less than welcomed even with his promise of land reform.
+Being conservative, the lack of education and superstitions that existed in the rural areas of Russia meant that Marx’s ideas were less than welcomed even with his promise of land reform.
 Marxism needed a great deal of support from the industrial workers and it needed people in Russia to organise these people.
-Some organised trade unions that were easily infiltrated by the police and he needed Lenin to make the industrial workers a group able to push through a revolution.
+Some organised trade unions were easily infiltrated by the police and he needed Lenin to make the industrial workers a group able to push through a revolution.
 Therefore, another form of communism known as Marxism-Leninism was developed from the original idea.
 It can be considered as an adaptation of Marxism developed by Vladimir Lenin and it led to the first successful communist revolution.

-Without the Communist Manifesto, then the USSR would have never been formed and the reaction America had to the “Red Scare” from the rise of the Union of Soviet Socialist Republics would not have influenced much of our modern history and society.
+Without the Communist Manifesto, the USSR would have never been formed and the reaction America had to the "Red Scare" from the rise of the Union of Soviet Socialist Republics would not have influenced much of our modern history and society.
 The Red Scare can be seen as propaganda that America made in order to create mistrust and fear of communism for the middle and working classes of America.

 Those who supported Marx believed that his ideas gave the working class some hope for a better life.
 They perceived that the workers were being inspired by an intellectual who was on their side and who was fighting for them.
 In conclusion, Karl Marx is described as one of the most influential figures in human history, and his work has been both appreciated and criticised.
 His work in economics laid the foundation for the current understanding of labour and its relation to wages and capital.
-Intellectuals, artists, political parties and labour unions around the world have drawn inspiration and have been influenced by Karl Marx’s work, with many modifying his ideas.
+Intellectuals, artists, political parties and labour unions around the world have drawn inspiration from and been influenced by Karl Marx's work, with many modifying his ideas.
 Marx is typically cited as one of the principal designers of modern social science and economics.